 - 1. The award shall be made on a firm, fixed fee, including all taxes. - 2.
-The Contractor, and Sub-Contractor(s) if applicable, will document all expenses and expenditures in relation to this project. - 3.
-The Contractor, and Sub-Contractor(s) if applicable, shall perform all of the above requirements within but not to exceed the amount specified by contract.
+The CONTRACTOR, and Sub-Contractor(s) if applicable, will document all expenses and expenditures in relation to this project. - 3.
+The CONTRACTOR, and Sub-Contractor(s) if applicable, shall perform all of the above requirements within but not to exceed the amount specified by contract.

-Only proposals priced not to exceed \$150,000, including all taxes, shall be considered.
-Funding for this project comes from the United States Department of Energy State Energy Program Formula Grants for Program Year 2020.
+Only proposals priced not to exceed \$600,000, including all taxes, shall be considered.
+Funding for this project comes from the FEMA HMGP for Program Year 2020.